-Cortisol, often called the stress hormone, plays a crucial role in energy management and blood sugar regulation.
+Cortisol, often referred to as the stress hormone, plays a crucial role in energy management and blood sugar regulation.
 Its secretion, controlled by the hormone ACTH, varies throughout the day and can be measured by a blood test.
 However, high cortisol levels can lead to a variety of symptoms and are often linked to excessive stress or Cushing's disease.
-Learning how to manage these levels is therefore essential to maintaining a healthy hormonal balance.
+Learning how to manage these levels is therefore essential for maintaining a healthy hormonal balance.

 Understanding Cortisol: The Stress Hormone

 Cortisol is a steroid hormone produced by the adrenal glands in response to stressful situations.
-During stressful times, the body sets off a chain of events: the hypothalamus sends a signal to the pituitary gland, which releases adrenocorticotropic hormone (ACTH) into the bloodstream.
-This hormone then stimulates the adrenal glands to produce and secrete cortisol.
+During stressful moments, the body triggers a chain of events: the hypothalamus sends a signal to the pituitary gland, which releases adrenocorticotropic hormone (ACTH) into the bloodstream.
+This hormone then stimulates the adrenal glands, which produce and secrete cortisol.

 This hormone has several essential functions in the body, including: